sumowll/BD4H-Bootcamp/web/dl-rnn.md

 Let's try to apply them into our domain, healthcare problems.
 We will practice the following topics in the tutotial notebook for this chapter on top of what we have covered so far:
 * Preparing data in a proper shape for RNN
-* How to use RNN type of PyTorch modules
+* How to use Recurrent Layer modules in PyTorch

 Same as the previous chapter, we will use Epileptic Seizure Recognition Data Set which is publicly available at [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Epileptic+Seizure+Recognition) for this tutorial.